petergroth/FLOP/README.md

 **Models**: Includes the trained EVE models for each dataset, where each dataset has three models in total (trained with different random seeds).
 Other pre-trained models, e.g., ESM-models, should be extracted from their original sources and placed in the `models` directory.

 **Representations**: Includes all the generated partitions in their original formats.

+## Note on data
+The used datasets are curated versions of three publicly available datasets:
+- GH114 was extracted with permission from the inventors from the WO2019228448 patent which can be accessed at https://patentscope.wipo.int/search/en/detail.jsf?docId=WO2019228448 or alternatively at https://patents.google.com/patent/WO2019228448A1/en.
+- CM was extracted from the supplementary materials of _An evolution-based model for designing chorismate mutase enzymes_ by Russ et al (2020), which can be accessed at https://www.science.org/doi/full/10.1126/science.aba3304.
+- PPAT was extracted from the supplementary materials of _Multiplexed gene synthesis in emulsions for exploring protein functional landscapes_ by Plesa et al. (2018), which can be accessed at https://www.science.org/doi/10.1126/science.aao5167.

 ## Reproducing the results